MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/item/experienceUpgrade.md

 ![This makes no sense, but it's cool.](oredict:oc:experienceUpgrade)

-The Experience Upgrade is a very special upgrade, as it allows [robots](../block/robot.md) and [drones](drone.md) to collect experience by performing various actions, such as digging up ores and killing entities.
+The experience upgrade is a very special upgrade, as it allows [robots](../block/robot.md) and [drones](drone.md) to collect experience by performing various actions, such as digging up ores and killing entities.
 A single upgrade can store up to 30 levels, providing passive bonuses with each level, including faster harvest speeds and increased energy buffer capacity.

 [Robots](../block/robot.md) at level ten and above will get a golden tint, [robots](../block/robot.md) at level twenty and above will get a diamond tint.